vhartman/vhartman.github.io/_posts/2023-02-20-two-neurons-ride-a-bike.md

 I used the sigmoid-function for $$\sigma$$, and centered it around the x-axis.
 This is _extremely_ close to a hierarchical PD controller of the form $$u = k_p * e + k_d * \dot{e}$$.

-There is one caveat here: The difference between two angles is not nicely described bu subtracting the two angles from each other.
+There is one caveat here: The difference between two angles is not nicely described by subtracting the two angles from each other.
 This leads to issues if e.g. $$\theta_\text{desired}=-\pi+\varepsilon$$ and $$\theta=\pi-\varepsilon$$.
 The difference we want is $$2\varepsilon$$, but the result we get when subtracting the two values is $$-2\pi+2\varepsilon$$.